b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 I share my code on [Open Science Framework](https://osf.io/ekmyr/){:target="_blank" rel="noopener"} or [Github](https://github.com/BradKennedy-PhD){:target="_blank" rel="noopener"}.

 ## Coding

 I use [MacDown](https://macdown.uranusjr.com/){:target="_blank" rel="noopener"} (an open-source markdown editor for macOS) for writing and previewing markdown files.
 In fact, this blog post was written up in MacDown!

 A useful tool for converting Microsoft Word-written pieces into markdown (including links and heading formatting etc) - [Paste to Markdown](https://euangoddard.github.io/clipboard2markdown/){:target="_blank" rel="noopener"}

 [VS Code](https://code.visualstudio.com/){:target="_blank" rel="noopener"} - Environment for writing, editing code.
-It contains a lot of powerful tools such as debugging the code and can even syncronise with Git.
+It contains a lot of powerful tools such as debugging the code and can even synchronise with Git.
 It takes a little bit of getting used to but is worth the investment.

 If writing code for a script then this [JSON Validator](https://jsonlint.com/){:target="_blank" rel="noopener"} is super useful as I can never keep track of the [brackets].